ala-laurila-lab/calibration-module/README.md

 2. Open Symphony > Protocols > Projector non linearity calibration.
 3. Create a new experiment file to save raw data.
 4. Click record.
 4. The output from optometer is measured, and saved as json file.
 Data is stored in dir `lib/calibration-module/data/aalto-patch-rig/projector_led_nonlinearity`.
+5. (Optional) Run the readme.m to view the data

+### c) Neutral density filter calibration

+To study the retina at a low light levels requires the attenuation of the incoming light from the light source.
+Neutral Density Filters (NDF) are designed to attenuate light by a specific factor, which is generally measured as optical density (OD).
+The OD value given by the manufacturer often contains error margins that are larger than what can be tolerated for the experiments planned with this setup.
+NDFs therefore require calibration measurements to calculate the actual OD value of the filters, when installed in the setup.

+The user interface provides the information required for calibrating the NDFs.
+It can be used for both manual and motorized filter wheels.

+1. Setup the optometer.
+2. Select and run the calibration spot (500 um) symphony protocol with no neutral density filter present in optical path.
+3. Open Symphony > Modules > NDF calibration.
+4. Select wheel, and ndf.
+Enter the power measured in optometer to NDF calibration GUI, and save.
+Data is stored in dir `lib/calibration-module/data/aalto-patch-rig/ndf_calibration`.
-Run the readme.m to view the data
+6. (Optional) Run the readme.m to view the data

 ## Synchronize data to github